-Mr. Harriman stated the blinking speed signs that show the speed you are traveling which help people become aware of their speed.
+Mr. Harriman stated the traffic signs help people become aware of their speed.
 It slows them down.
 He liked the idea of traffic calming measures and educating people.
 It will take a while to get people used to a new speed limit.
 He was in favor of it.